o3de/o3de.org/content/docs/user-guide/interactivity/robotics/overview.md

 The ROS 2 Gem helps to build robotic simulations with [ROS 2 / Robot Operating System](https://www.ros.org/).

-The ROS 2 Gem contains a number of components to build robotic simulations, such as sensors, control of different type of drives, manipulator arms, and dynamic spawning of robots.
+The ROS 2 Gem contains a number of components to build robotic simulations, such as sensors, controllers of different types of drives, manipulator arms, and dynamic spawning of robots.
 It also comes with plenty of utilities.

 ## Gems

 There are several Gems to power robotic simulations with **Open 3D Engine (O3DE)**.
 - [ROS 2 Gem](/docs/user-guide/gems/reference/robotics/ros2), the central and the most important one.
 It provides most features and other robotics Gems depend on it.
 - Project Templates for Robotics and connected Asset Gems.
-These provide good starting point for simulation development and a set of assets to use.
+These provide a good starting point for simulation development and a set of assets to use.
 - 3rd party Gems:
   - [Robotec GPU Lidar (RGL) Gem](https://github.com/RobotecAI/o3de-rgl-gem) - GPU accelerated LIDAR simulation in O3DE using CUDA.